wawo9193/Dunjin/README.md

 # Dunjin
-An app to help me securely store all of my passwords using the MERN stack (MongoDB, Express, React, Nodejs) w/ Bootstrap, JSX
+A financial tracker app using the Plaid API